-Every student will need to have a CanesCard to access GSW facilities such as the fitness center, game room, library, swimming pool, bookstore, academic computer labs, and the residence halls.
+Every student will need to have a CanesCard to access GSW facilities such as the fitness center, game room, library, bookstore, academic computer labs, and the residence halls.

 For new students, CanesCards will be made on STORM Days and registration days in the Student Account Office located in the Marshall Student Center.
-The CanesCard office will be open Monday-Thursday from 9 am - 5 pm and Friday from 9 am - 2 pm.
+The CanesCard office will be open Monday-Thursday from 9 am "5 pm and Friday from 9 am "2 pm.
 Students can contact the CanesCard office at (229) 931-5091 or Student Accounts at (229) 931-2013 with questions or concerns.

-If a CanesCard is lost, stolen, or destroyed, cards can be replaced for a fee of \$10.00 to be paid in the Student Accounts Office.
+If a CanesCard is lost, stolen, or destroyed, cards can be replaced for a \$10.00 fee for the first card, and then \$20 for any cards made after this point.
+Payment can be made in the Student Accounts Office.